 - Does the doctor test for thyroid antibodies?

 - What kind of thyroid medications do they prescribe?

 - Does the doctor have a root cause approach?

 If the doctor’s office only gives one type of test and one type of medication, that is a red flag, because there is such a diversity of causes and corresponding effective treatments.

 Different Types of Thyroid Disease

-Understanding the different types of thyroid disease will help you get a correct diagnoses.
-These types include Hashimoto’s, hyperthyroidism and hypothyroidism.
+Understanding the different types of thyroid disease will help you get a correct diagnosis.
+These types include Hashimoto’s, hyperthyroidism, and hypothyroidism.